kymatio/ismir23-tutorial/book/intro.md

 This tutorial is intended for both MIR scholars and professionals, offering a rigorous introduction to wavelet scattering.
 Additionally, it will be invaluable for those in the fields of audio engineering and signal processing seeking an advanced understanding of MIR methodologies.

-We assume that readers have some prior knowledge in:

-- Python and NumPy programming (familiarity with Pytorch is a bonus, but not essential)
-- Spectrogram visualization
-- Computer-generated sounds

-No prior knowledge of wavelet or scattering transforms is expected.

-We aim for this book to be relevant to MIR researchers working on music classification, timbre representation, music similarity, and differentiable signal processing for music analysis and synthesis/digital audio effects.

 ## Outcomes
 -----------
 The content of this book has been designed to delivered as a tutorial at ISMIR 2023.